IRS-Cybersec/ctfdump/STACK the Flags 2020/Mitsuha/OSINT/7. Sounds of freedom!/README.md

 However, we eventually rejected this park

-The main reason is: The shape of the park does not fit the one in the video.
+The main reason is: **The shape of the park does not fit the one in the video.**

 If we look back at the screenshot from the video:

 ![9](9.png)

-From this point of view, the water body is curved along the top left corner.
+From this point of view, the water body is **curved along the top left corner.**

+Going back to this image:

 ![22](22.png)

 We consider three vantage points, namely A, B and C. These vantage points are at the places with HDB flats (or Condominiums)